Privacy Notice of Saxo Bank A/S

 - To help identify potential cases of financial crime;

-- To provide clients and leads with information on Saxo Bank products and services that seem likely to be of their interest;
+- To provide you with information on our products and services that seem likely to be of interest.

 8. What data protection rights do you have?

 Subject to certain exceptions and limitations, by GDPR you have right to:

 - Request access to your personal data.
 This enables you to receive a copy of the personal data we hold about you.

 - Request correction of the personal data that we hold about you.
 This enables you to have incomplete or inaccurate data that we hold about you corrected.